 Chancel repair liability can cost you a fortune if you're buying, inheriting or moving into an affected property, but there’s insurance to protect you from local church bills.

-If you own a house or building on land that belonged to monastries centuries ago, you could be legally responsible for repairs to the local church.
+If you own a house or building on land that belonged to monastries centuries ago, you could be liable to pay for repairs to the chancel - that's the area around the church altar - as well as its walls, windows and interior.

 It's something that most homeowners know nothing about, yet it's not covered by your home insurance and can be devestatingly expensive.